sigmacomputing/sigmaquickstarts/site/sigmaguides/src/fundamentals_6_administration/fundamentals_6_administration.md

 People can be added manually to Sigma (and in bulk) or they can be added automatically the first time they login to Sigma with SSO or an embedded application.

-When added manually, people receive and email invitation.
+When added manually, people receive an email invitation.
 Once invited, their Sigma account is listed on the `Pending Invitations` section of the `People` page.

 Email invitations and welcome emails can be customized if desired.